raidenyn/NHibernate.GraphQL/README.md

 # Tools for GraphQL API implementation based on NHibernate

 ## Select data optimization
-GraphQL allows optimize amount of data sending between server and client sides, but it would be also great to optimize traffic between application and database level also.
+GraphQL allows optimize amount of data sending between server and client sides, but it would be also great to optimize traffic between application and database also.

 Method `OptimizeQuery` keeps only explicitly requested fields in LINQ query: